Best Pet-Friendly Flooring Options for Dogs

 My installer told me that the laminate I chose would be less likely to chip or scratch but that there is no flooring that is 100% scratch resistant.

 Still, I have yet to find anyone that would argue that laminate is not the best flooring solution for dogs.
 And considering that it is the cheapest flooring solution outside of carpeting (which isn't good for dogs in this author's opinion), laminate is something that will give you the look of hardwood.
-For more information on this comparison, you can check out hardwood floors versus laminate flooring.

 Is laminate flooring the best flooring solution for dogs?